doantumy/Word-Embeddings/README.md

 ## Practical:
 Apply word embedding in deep learning (Python) (dataset can be chosen from Kaggle)
 ### Setup:
-To run the project, please download the data zip file and extract it into folder name `data`, put it into the same place with other Jupiter Notebooks.
+To run the project, please download the data zip file and extract it into folder name `data`, put it into the same place with other Jupyter Notebooks.
 Link: https://drive.google.com/drive/folders/13UluRzWGIraS9ugfuS2qdz3JKxS5etTn?usp=sharing

 # References